Snap!: Breakup and return

 In 1996, the group officially disbanded after releasing a greatest hits compilation titled Snap!
 Attack: The Best of Snap!.
 This album included new versions of their two biggest hits, "The Power '96" and "Rhythm Is a Dancer '96".
 The act made a comeback in 2000 with a track entitled "Gimme a Thrill", featuring rap lyrics performed by Turbo B and vocals from the band's newest singer, Maxayn.
 However, it did not garner much attention, peaking only at No. 11 in the German dance charts.
 A new album, titled One Day on Earth, was planned for release around this time but was never published.

 In 2002, a new version of "Do You See the Light", remixed by Plaything, was released.
 The following year, a remix album titled The Cult of Snap! was issued, featuring reworked singles.
 "Rhythm Is a Dancer 2003" peaked at No. 7 in Germany and No. 17 in the UK, while "The Power (of Bhangra 2003)" achieved moderate success in Austria, Switzerland, and Denmark.
-The act also released a reworked version of "Oops Up!", featuring vocals by NG3, which managed to enter the Swedish charts at No. 40 and the German top 100 singles chart at No. 69.
+Snap! also released a reworked version of "Oops Up!", featuring vocals by NG3, which entered the Swedish charts at No. 40 and the German top 100 singles chart at No. 69.

 Buoyed by the success of the remixes, Münzing and Anzilotti returned to the studio with singer Damien Behanan, also known as Loc, and released the single "Beauty Queen" in September 2005 through Luma Music.
 This single peaked within the top 10 of the German dance charts but failed to enter the official charts.
 The band released another digital download single in 2008, featuring Loc, titled "Jumping!", but this also failed to chart.
 On 16 June 2008, a new version of "Rhythm Is a Dancer '08" was released as a CD single in the UK, peaking at No. 23.

-In 2018, the rights to all recordings of Snap!, previously owned by Münzing, were transferred to BMG Rights Management, a current incarnation of BMG.
+In 2018, the rights to all recordings of Snap!, previously owned by Münzing, were transferred to BMG Rights Management, an incarnation of BMG.